zfhui/json_api_talk/json_api_talk.md

 > We don't have a shared understanding about the structure.

 ^
-- If you give several individual developers the same data structure and some use cases and ask each of them to build an API, everyone will come back with a different solution.
-^
-- If you put them then into the same room to discuss their solutions, they will tell you why prefer
+When we start building a new API, we discuss a bunch of things:
 - camel Case over snake case
 - plural / singular
 - endpoint design
 - resource nesting
-- filters, sorting params
+- pass in params for filtering, sorting, pagination, ...

 ^
+- Bike-Shedding
-- instead of concentrating on more crucial things (e.g. logic, architecture, performance)
+- instead of concentrating on more crucial things (e.g. feature, performance, architecture)
-- we spent lots of time discussing the same questions over and over again
+- we wast lots of time discussing these very marginal questions

 <!-- ---
 ![](bikeshed.jpg)